tupperward/butterbean/readme.md

 There a `.env` that you will have to complete as well.
 It's pretty self explanatory, the only thing you ened to add is your Bot's OAuth token.

-Otherwise, `make reset` should bring the bot up to speed.
+Otherwise, `make build && make start` should bring the bot up to speed.